moneymanagerex/moneymanagerex/README.md

 4. Mac: OS X 10.8 or higher.

 #### Tips:
-you can open the database file (both regular and encrypted) with [wxSqlitePlus](https://github.com/moneymanagerex/wxSqlitePlus)
+Wou can open the database file (both regular and encrypted) directly with [wxSqlitePlus](https://github.com/moneymanagerex/wxSqlitePlus)